COLVILLE FOOD BANK

 About the Colville Food Bank

-Each month we provide healthy food boxes to an average of 1,036 individuals (400+ families).
-In 2014 we served approx. 3,000 unduplicated individuals at least once.
+Each month they provide healthy food boxes to an average of 1,036 individuals (400+ families).
+In 2014 they served approx. 3,000 individuals at least once.
 10% were new customers.
-We received and distributed 279,675 pounds of food (140 tons) last year.
+They received and distributed 279,675 pounds of food (140 tons) in 2014.
 In addition to a well rounded food box, in 2014, 150 households received emergency financial help with: utilities which prevented shut-off; eviction rent assistance which resulted in not losing their home; emergency prescription costs, emergency gasoline, and senior and infant needs.
-Our successful volunteer program consists of an average of 20 part-time, full-time and on call members.
-We have several volunteer drivers available for food pick up, unloading and receiving.
+Their successful volunteer program consists of an average of 20 part-time, full-time and on call members.
+They have several volunteer drivers available for food pick up, unloading and receiving.
 Other volunteers repack bulk food items, stock shelves, and assist customers.
-50 or more volunteers assist with two yearly fundraising events held in spring and fall.
-We recorded 3,341 volunteer hours during 2014.
+They recorded 3,341 volunteer hours during 2014.
 VFRC is an active member of Faith Community Resources, a Christian group of local church leaders and others dedicated to helping our needy citizens with household emergencies.
 This group also provides a community (free) Thanksgiving meal on Thanksgiving Day each year.
-Our customers are living at or below the poverty level.
-50% are children, 15% are senior citizens, the remaining 35% are adults.
-They are a mix of single parents, senior citizens on fixed incomes, mentally or physically disabled, unemployed, working part-time trying to support families, working full-time at minimum wage, homeless, and immigrants.
 Colville Food Bank is supported by food and monetary donations from individuals, businesses, organizations, and fund raising activities.
-Only 5% of our funding is provided by EFAP (Emergency Food Assistance Program/FEMA).
+Five percent of their funding is provided by EFAP (Emergency Food Assistance Program/FEMA).

 Providence Mt.
 Carmel Hospital, American West Bank, Wal-Mart, Safeway, Super One Foods, Second Harvest Food Bank, NW Harvest, Terry’s Dairy, Dollar Tree store, Rural Resources Food Warehouse, AVISTA Cares Program, The Salvation Army, Immaculate Conception Parish, St. Paul Lutheran Church, Colville Community Church, St. John Episcopal Church, United Church of Christ, United Way, Washington Dental, Busch Distributors, Ray’s Custom Cutting, Gallo Meats, US Postal Service, Boy Scouts, numerous small businesses, organizations and individuals.